hal0zer0/lowd/README.md

 Which should give you web access at localhost:8000

-Login is required for all views, so first go to /admin and login there with admin/roadhouse.
-After that / will give you a site.
-I'm making a login page now.
+Login is required for all views user:admin pw:roadhouse

 Again, this is temporary.